 The boat moves at a comfortable pace, with the first couple of hours just aboard the main boat as you work your way first northward, then across the mouth of the bay to the western side of the island.
 Here, you visit several caves, the main one by a small dinghy where you can get off and walk around in daylight because the roof of the cave had collapsed years ago.
 Then you have a little time to swim and snorkel while the other half of the group uses the dinghy to visit the cave.

 When you reach the south side of Milos it’s a similar setup: half the group does a dinghy tour of the caves while the other half swims in the gorgeous bay, and then you swap round before having a delicious lunch on-board the boat.

 On the way back around the island, you stop again at a much quieter but equally beautiful bay for a longer swim followed by a small BBQ and lots of ouzo!

 By the time you get back to Adamas, it’s nearly 18:00 and the day has flown by.
 I can’t recommend this tour highly enough!!

 No Dinner Required

 By the time I left the boat, I was pretty full from the substantial lunch and afternoon BBQ.
 One of the couples on the trip invited me for a coffee as we disembarked, so we sat next door to Aggeliki and chatted for nearly an hour.
-They had seen me swimming during the day and noticed I’m pretty good (I’ve been a swimmer since I was 6 and still compete), so we talked sport as one of them does IronMan competitions and triathlon.
+They had seen me swimming during the day and noticed I was pretty good (I’ve been a swimmer since I was 6 and still compete), so we talked sports as one of them does IronMan competitions and triathlon.
 We also chatted about Greece, my holiday plans and lots of other things.
 It was nice to have some company for a while.
 Once I got back to my room, it was after 19:00 and I still wasn’t hungry so I decided to forgo dinner completely.